umbraco/UmbracoDocs/sustainability-best-practices/editor/README.md

 ## Design Choices

-Opt for custom drawings, use card sorting, and UX reviews for simpler, energy-efficient, and user-friendly paths.
+Opt for custom illustrations.
+Use card sorting and UX reviews for simpler, energy-efficient, and user-friendly paths.

 ## Data Management